 The Corps filed the draft EIS in November 2015.
-Following the filing of the draft EIS, the Corps issued a schedule for public meetings on the draft EIS, which are being held in the Y-K region and Anchorage.
-The Corps will accept comments on the draft EIS until the close of the 5-month comment period at the end of April 2016.
-This timeline provides ample opportunity for all the stakeholders to become informed and comment on the EIS.
-The Corps' schedule anticipates that the final Donlin Gold EIS, which will include responses to all comments on the draft EIS, will be published in 2017.
+Following the filing of the draft EIS, the Corps conducted 17 meetings in communities across the Y-K region and in Anchorage.
+The six-month public comment period for the draft EIS was completed on May 31, 2016.
+The public comment meetings gave the Corps an opportunity to present an overview of the draft EIS, which evaluates the potential environmental, social and economic impact of the proposed project together with alternatives.
+The meetings also served as an excellent platform for stakeholders to ask questions and provide comments on the draft EIS.
+The Corps is reviewing the comments to assess what studies or work would be required to prepare the final EIS, which they currently anticipate will be published in 2017.
 All Donlin Gold EIS documents, including the Corps' time table for the Donlin Gold EIS process, can be found on their website at www.donlingoldeis.com.

-In addition to actively participating in the NEPA process, Donlin Gold continues to work simultaneously with the Corps and other permitting agencies on major permit applications, including:
+In addition to actively participating in the NEPA process, Donlin Gold continues to advance other major permits and approvals by providing State and Federal agencies with information on major permit applications, including: